React Native Setup in Late 2021

 react-native-vector-icons

 Easily add vector icons.
-Pay attention to the setup instructions as there are a few fiddly details.
+Pay attention to the setup instructions, as there are a few fiddly details.

 @react-native-community/async-storage